shacholle/kagsales/serve/README.md

 * GET /reload - Reload the model from the registry.
 Useful if the model is updated in the registry.
 * POST /predict - Predict sales for a given date, store, and item
    - {"date": "2018-01-21", "store": 10, "item": 23}

+When the serve application is running, the documentation of the API endpoints is available at: http://localhost:8000/docs#/